dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 Figure A.7  The system architecture

 There are two boundaries in this system.
 The first is the character output boundary.
 The applications had no idea that their output was going to a 30-cps terminal.
-Indeed, the character output was entirely abstract from the applications’ point of view.
+Indeed, the character output was entirely abstract from the applications' point of view.
 The applications simply passed strings to the supervisor, and the supervisor took care of loading the buffers, sending the characters to the terminals, and swapping the applications in and out of memory.

 333